-We've got guides for all the steps you need, from the first "Hello" to downloading the best apps and game, setting up your email and calendar accounts, getting FaceTime and Messages ready for communication, setting up Face ID, and more.
+We've got the low-down on everything you need, from the first "Hello" to downloading the best apps and games, setting up your email and calendar accounts, getting FaceTime and Messages ready for communication, setting up Face ID, and more.
 With all of this useful info, you can make sure that your iPad is the best iPad right out of the gate.

 If this is your first device in the Apple ecosystem, welcome to the family!
 If you've been in the community for awhile, but this is your first, or a newer iPad, we'll walk you through the steps to getting started.
-After that, you'll have a blast learning all about the great features on your new Apple iPad.
+After that, you'll have a blast learning all about the great features on your new device.

-Whether this is your first tablet, you're upgrading from last year's model, or you're switching from Android, setting up your new iPad is like unwrapping a digital present.
+Whether this is your first tablet, you're upgrading from another model, or you're switching from Android, setting up your new iPad is like unwrapping a digital present.
 Apple makes it easy to set up, but we've got the guides you need for the details.

 If you're moving from an older iPad or switching from Android, you don't have to start over from scratch.
 You can transfer your content, making the transition much easier.
 Go from zero to productive in just a few minutes.